 But let's back up a little bit before we look at the actual interpretation and remind ourselves where we are.
 This is Wednesday of Passion Week.
 This is the final week of our Lord's life.
 On Monday He entered the city.
 On Tuesday He cleansed the temple.
 All day Wednesday He has been teaching the multitudes in the temple area and has been confronted by the false religious leaders of Judaism who have endeavored to trap Him in His words so that they might have some cause to have Him executed.
 He has silenced them every time with His answer, thwarted them every time with His answer, so that they're going to have to lie and fabricate a reason for the Romans to execute Him on Friday.
 They're done asking questions.
 It's over.
 At this point on this Wednesday after a long day of teaching, He no longer addresses the crowd, the fickle crowd that hailed Him as Messiah and will cry for His blood not too long after this Wednesday.
 He has no more to say to the crowds in general.
 He has no more to say to the false religious leaders.
 He has denounced them and given them His last invitation and given His last invitation to the crowds as well.

 In fact, follow the flow here because in chapter 21, starting in verse 5, the theme is judgment.
 The time of invitation is over.
 The ministry of our Lord in these three years has come to its end.
 No more gospel invitations.
 No more clarifications to the crowds and to the leaders.
 He's finished.
 And their final assessment is that He is not the Messiah they wanted, and they reject Him, leaders and people.
-And so, starting in verse 5 comes a long message on destruction, judgment...judgment that will come in 70 A.D. with the destruction of the temple and the city and the nation Israel and a judgment of God beginning in 70 A.D. that will stretch all the way until the return of Jesus Christ through all these 2,000 years and until our Lord comes.
+And so, starting in verse 5 comes a long message on destruction, judgment, judgment that will come in 70 A.D. with the destruction of the temple and the city and the nation Israel and a judgment of God beginning in 70 A.D. that will stretch all the way until the return of Jesus Christ through all these 2,000 years and until our Lord comes.
 In fact, the last words of chapter 20 are clearly words of judgment, "Beware of the scribes," warning the people about how dangerous they are.
 And you remember that Luke only gives us a couple of verses regarding our Lord's warning concerning the scribes and the Pharisees.
-Matthew gives us the full account of His message on the danger of these false religious leaders, it's chapter 23 verses 1 through 39.
+Matthew gives us the full account of His message on the danger of these false religious leaders.
+It's chapter 23 verses 1 through 39.
 He has pronounced judgment on the leaders and therefore judgment on the nation for following those leaders, and rejecting Him.

-Universally commentators tell us that our Lord is giving us a little glimpse of true worship in the middle of the false worship that dominates the temple.
-They tell us that it's a beautiful little story in the midst of ugliness.
-A little light in the midst of darkness, an illustration of giving till it hurts, contrasted with the selfishness of the spiritual leaders.
-This is the traditional, this is the universal explanation of this passage.
+Universally, commentators tell us that our Lord is giving us a little glimpse of true worship in the middle of the false worship that dominates the temple.
+They tell us that it's a beautiful little story in the midst of ugliness; a little light in the midst of darkness, an illustration of giving till it hurts, contrasted with the selfishness of the spiritual leaders.
+This is the traditional...This is the universal explanation of this passage.
 In fact, scholars agree that this is a lesson on giving, but interestingly enough they can't agree what the lesson is.
-And if you were to go through say 25 or 30 or 50 or 100 commentators on this passage, they would suggest many lessons.
+And if you were to go through say 25, or 30 or 50 or 100 commentators on this passage, they would suggest many lessons.
 They don't all agree.
-Here are the options, or some of it.
+Here are the options, or some of them.

 One, Jesus is teaching that the measure of a gift is not how much you give but how much you have after you give.
 But that's the measure of the gift.
 The measure is not the amount of the gift, but the amount left over.
 And that's the lesson the Lord is trying to teach us and many have waxed eloquent on that lesson.

-Another option, a second one is that the true measure is the self-denial involved, the cost to the individual which is a just another way to say the first one.
+Another option, a second one is that the true measure is the self-denial involved, the cost to the individual, which is a just another way to say the first one.
 But that the percentage given is really what the issue is relative to one's expression of self-denial in that percentage.
-Obviously, the woman gave the highest percentage...everything.
+Obviously, the woman gave the highest percentage; everything.
 So it's about the percentage you give.

-Third possibility also related to the other two, is that the true measure of any gift is the attitude with which you give it.
+Third possibility, also related to the other two, is that the true measure of any gift is the attitude with which you give it.
 Is it selfless?
 Humble?
 Surrender?
 Expressing love for God, devotion to God and trust in God?
-The widow, we are told, had the least left behind, gave the highest percentage and must have had the best attitude.
+The widow, we are told, had the least left behind, gave the highest percentage, and must have had the best attitude.